PROJECT

 In September 2024, Woodside provided further information to both the Commonwealth and State regulators on the Browse to North West Shelf Project referrals, including new scientific data and additional best practice mitigations to further demonstrate our commitment to avoid and minimise any potential environmental impacts from the proposed development.

-In March 2025, Woodside submitted an amendment to the State Browse to NWS Project proposal under section 43A of the the WA Environmental Protection Act 1986 (EP Act) to reflect new measures and changes to the proposal that were committed to in response to feedback from the EPA.
+In March 2025, Woodside submitted an amendment to the State Browse to NWS Project proposal under section 43A of the WA Environmental Protection Act 1986 (EP Act) to reflect new measures and changes to the proposal that were committed to in response to feedback from the EPA.
 Further information regarding the amendments is available here.

 Woodside continues to work with State and Commonwealth regulators to finalise environmental assessment of the proposed Browse to NWS Project.